Community-Project-Group-01/PRMS/README.md

 3. **CORS Issues**

-   - Check that the REACT_APP_API_URL matches your backend URL
+   - Check that the VITE_API_URL matches your backend URL
    - Verify CORS is properly configured in server/index.js
    - Ensure credentials are enabled in axios configuration